 Martin Luther College provides liability insurance for all students in college-sponsored pre-service experiences.
-This includes student teaching, clinical, EFE I, EFE II, EFE III, and the individual experiences.
+This includes Student Teaching I, Student Teaching II, Literacy Clinical, EFE II, EFE III, and the individual experiences.
 This policy has a primary limit of \$1,000,000.
 Martin Luther College also provides the student with accident insurance with a limit of \$10,000.
 The accident insurance is to be considered "secondary" coverage.
 The student's individual health insurance would be primary should a claim arise.